Arman Sidhu

 My secondary research interests include workforce development, career and technical education policy, and the role of industrial policy in shaping labor markets and workforce needs.

-I currently serve on the governing boards of City View High School, an A-rated alternative charter school in Downtown Phoenix and one of Arizona's earliest authorized charters, the Chandler Public Library, and the Arizona Center for Youth Resources.
+I currently serve on the boards of City View High School, an A-rated alternative charter school in Downtown Phoenix and one of Arizona's earliest authorized charters, the Chandler Public Library, and the Arizona Center for Youth Resources.

-I am the recipient of fellowships and scholarships from the Mercatus Center, State Policy Network, Education Reformers Academy, and the American Association of School Administrators.
-I hold an MA from the University of Illinois Springfield, where I received the Best Thesis Award and a 2025 Promising Prairie Star Award, and a BS from Barrett, The Honors College at Arizona State University, where I received the Early Alumni Achievement Award in 2024.
+I hold an MA from the University of Illinois Springfield, where I received the Best Thesis Award, and a BS from Barrett, The Honors College at Arizona State University, where I received the Early Alumni Achievement Award in 2024.